Capture Timing-Attention of Events in Clinical Time Series: Level-of-Individual Time Transformation

 Substituting into Equation~(\ref{eq2}) gives:

 To eliminate the first-order damping term, we set the coefficient of $ x'(\tau) $ to zero to obtain the solution of this time transformation:

 From Equation~(\ref{eq3}), achieving the desired transformation at step $ i $ requires scaling all preceding absolute timestamps $ t_0, \dots, t_{i-1} $ by the cumulative factors $ e^{-\gamma_0}, \dots, e^{-\gamma_{i-1}} $, respectively.
 Within a recurrent architecture, this is realized by a dedicated gate that computes $ e^{\gamma} $ per step using absolute timestamps as input.
-The gate uses specialized parameter updates to maintain individualization, separate from the standard recurrent backbone.
+The gate uses a specialized individual-level parameter that updates independently of the standard group-level recurrent modeling components.